 Tools for Tax Time

 Taxes are due in less than a month – but there’s some good news.
-This year, the tax deadline is April 18.
-That’s three extra days to gather your paperwork and get your taxes filed.
+This year, the tax deadline is April 17.
+That’s two extra days to gather your paperwork and get your taxes filed.

 Anyone enrolled in a Qualified Health Plan with tax credits through Washington Healthplanfinder must file a tax return correctly in order to keep getting tax credits in the future.

 Doing your taxes isn’t always easy.
-Thankfully, we have blogs, FAQs, info-graphics, and calculators to help you as you get ready to file.
+Thankfully, we have resources to help you as you get ready to file.

 By now, all Washington Healthplanfinder customers should’ve received their 1095-A. If you haven’t, call our Customer Support Center at 1-855-923-4633.
 You’ll need this form to file your taxes.